How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 Following these two steps, we created our own template of what it would take to get the results we believed all youth deserve:

-- to be prepared by having the skills and support to meet his/her/their physical, emotional, educational, and economic needs;
+to be prepared by having the skills and support to meet his/her/their physical, emotional, educational, and economic needs; and

-- to be connected to his/her/their community by having a safe place to live, a sense of belonging and a chance to positively contribute to the community; and
+to be connected to his/her/their community by having a safe place to live, a sense of belonging and a chance to positively contribute to the community.

-These global goals: Preparedness, Community and Permanency became our outcome areas.
+These global goals: Permanency, Preparedness, and Community became our outcome areas.

 Within each outcome area we defined eight life domains.
 The eight domains would become essential indicators for youth progress in each of the three outcome areas.

 The visualization of our model illustrates these domains and you can see from the blue line holding it together, Permanency is lynch-pin.